ajitagupta/book-library-crud-api/README.md

 All MVC frameworks for web applications provide a way to address views.
 Spring provides view resolvers, which enable you to render models in a browser without tying you to a specific view technology.
 All controllers in the Spring Web MVC framework return a `ModelAndView` instance.
 Views in Spring are addressed by a view name and are resolved by a view resolver.

 ### Repository
 For each of the model entities in the application, we define a repository interface.
-A repository includes all the methods such as sorting, paginating data and CRUD operations.
+The repository `JPARepository` includes all the methods such as sorting, paginating data and CRUD operations.
+One can thus implement this interface with an underlying interface.
 For specifying that the underlying interface is a repository, a marker annotation `@Repository` is used.